nlburgin/do-after-finished/README.md

 [arg]... additional arguments are the arguments for the command

 It's meant to be used to schedule a command to be run after the completion of a long-running batch process that's already started.
+Its semantics for the arguments of the run command is similar to `nice` or `sudo`, meaning that the command should *not* be grouped into a quoted string with its arguments; they should be separate tokens on the shell.

 For example, say you want to leave your computer with an ffmpeg encode already running, then turn it off after the encode finishes.
 As long as there's only one process named FFMPEG running, you could use the command: